mor4thii/dotfiles/README.md

 yay -S wl-clipboard discord-canary
 ```

-Reboot and continue in alacritty from now
+Reboot and continue in ghostty from now

 ```shell
 pnpm env use --global lts